Former Gov. Taft: Issue 1 is ‘state leaders trying to game the system’

-Hundreds of voters convened Tuesday evening in Dayton to hear former Ohio Gov. Bob Taft and former state Rep. Mike Curtin discuss August’s Issue 1, the statewide initiative that would make it harder to amend the constitution and get citizen-initiated amendments on the ballot.
+Hundreds of voters convened last week to hear former Ohio Gov. Bob Taft and former state Rep. Mike Curtin discuss August’s Issue 1, the statewide initiative that would make it harder to amend the constitution and get citizen-initiated amendments on the ballot.

-Hosted by the League of Women Voters of the Greater Dayton Area, the forum was meant to inform voters about the Aug.
+Hosted by the League of Women Voters, the forum was meant to inform voters about the .
 8 special election — an atypical election called for by Republicans in the Ohio Legislature — and explain what implications Issue 1 would have on the state if it passed.
+The forum was moderated by Journal-News Community Voices Editor Nick Hrkman.

 Taft is a Republican who joined three other former governors in vocal opposition to Issue 1, and Curtin is a Democrat who testified against the proposals within Issue 1 during the legislative process earlier this year.
 They represent both sides of the political spectrum, but both oppose the measure for overlapping reasons.
 Both agreed that a special election in August was not the right time to put Issue 1 on the ballot.